crwebb85/dotfiles/nvim/cheatsheet.md

 - `gv` re-select last selection

 - `vim.fn.expand('%')` get current path
+- `:echo stdpath('data')` to find the path that neovim saves user data to

 You can pass arbitrary data to a User autocmd callback by doing